Newly Admitted to ECE FAQ

 When will I be able to register for classes?

-The enrollment period will begin in late August.
+The enrollment period for new incoming ECE graduate students will begin in September.
 You will receive emails periodically throughout the summer, keeping you informed and letting you know the specific dates for enrollment and orientation.

 I was recently accepted to the M.S. program and wanted to know if there is any funding available to me?